 Here’s an animation of what happens when you lose the mucus plug right before birth

 What Happens If I Lose the Plug Early?

 Even though it’s an early sign of labor, the mucus plug can regenerate itself to some extent if it’s lost earlier than the 37 week mark.
 As long as contractions haven’t started and there’s not a lot of bright red blood, there’s typically nothing to worry about. (source)

-If you do happen to pass the mucus plug early on in the pregnancy, then there’s a likely chance it will regenerate.
-Since your hormones are still in protect mode, they can continue to regenerate the mucus plug as usual. (source) Even if it doesn’t regenerate, you still have the amniotic sac surrounding the baby, protecting them from infection and pathogens.
+If you do happen to pass the plug early on in the pregnancy, it will likely regenerate. (source) Even if it doesn’t regenerate, you still have the amniotic sac surrounding the baby, protecting them from infection and pathogens.

 The amniotic sac is the last line of defense between the outside world and your baby, but the mucus plug is really the heavy hitter when it comes to destroying incoming pathogens.
-To be on the safe side, if the mucus plug is lost it’s recommended by some to refrain from sexual activity.
-It also means no more trips to the city pool, swimming in the lake or anywhere else that may carry a risk of infection.
+If you’ve lost it early, healthcare providers may recommend you refrain from sexual activity.
+They’ll also advise you not to swim in a city pool, lake, or anywhere else that may carry a risk of infection.

 So to review, the mucus plug:

-- Is ok to lose early, just let your birth team know
+- Is ok to lose early, as long as your birth team knows

 - Isn’t cause for worry, unless there’s over 1 Tbsp of blood when you lose it